-formed by the master 12 are those which are performed in every bus cycle.
+Up to and including step 44, all of the actions performed by the master 12 are those which are performed 50 in every bus cycle.
 That is, no special actions have yet been undertaken in support of a streaming data transfer.

 In step 46, an SDR signal is tested by the master 12 to see if it is valid.
-The SDR signal indicates whether the 65 slave device 14 supports streaming data transfers.
-If it does not, control is transferred to step 47.
+The SDR signal indicates whether the slave device 14 supports streaming data transfers.
+If it 55 does not, control is transferred to step 47.
 If the master was reading this cycle it fetches the data from the data bus 47, and completes the data cycle 48.
 Completing the data cycle 48 is accomplished by transitioning the clock signal from low to high.
-The READ/WRITE signal should also be transitioned high if it is still low.
-READ/WRITE may be transitioned high anytime after the SDR signal has been tested.
+The READ/WRITE signal 60 should also be transitioned high it is still low.
+READ/-WRITE may be transitioned high anytime after the SDR signal has been tested.
 At this point, the master 12 has completed a normal bus cycle.

-In step 46, if the slave 14 does support streaming data transfers, control passes to step 49.
+In step 46, if the slave 14 does support streaming data 65 step 48. transfers, control passes to step 50.
 If the master 12 has only a single data item to transfer, it will typically complete a normal data cycle by forcing control of the transfer to step 46 regardless of the state of the slave's SD signal.